daddydrac/computer-vision-container/README.md

 ### Step 4: How to launch TensorBoard ###

-(It helps to use multiple tabs in cmd line OPEN because you have to leave atleast 1 open for TensorBoard@:6006)
+(It helps to use multiple tabs in cmd line, as you have to leave at least 1 tab open for TensorBoard@:6006)

 - Demonstrates the functionality of TensorBoard dashboard